Gould-Group/Onboarding/BLOGGING_EXERCISES/02-BlogAboutSomeCode.md

 # Blog about some code

-* **Goal**: Understand a piece of code used by the Whitaker lab well enough to explain it to others
+* **Goal**: Understand a piece of code used by the Gould group well enough to explain it to others
-* **Timeline**: Within the first three weeks of you joining the lab
+* **Timeline**: Within the first 2-month of you joining the group
 * **Length**: Approximately 500 words, but possibly accompanied by a jupyter notebook

-The goal of this blogging exercise is to ensure that you have confidence in running a piece of code that is used (or will be used) in your work at the Whitaker lab.
+The goal of this blogging exercise is to ensure that you have confidence in running a piece of code that is used (or will be used) in your work at the Gould Group.

 The brief is very broad: **get a piece of code running and write about 500 words explaining how to use it**.